CNS Prescriptive Privileges by State (pdf) - From NCSBN, a January 2012 table detailing clinical nurse specialist prescriptive privileges by state.

 What do psychiatric-mental health nurses (PMHN) do?

 Psychiatric mental health nursing is a specialty within nursing.
 Psychiatric mental health registered nurses work with individuals, families, groups, and communities, assessing their mental health needs.
+The PMHN develops a nursing diagnosis and plan of care, implements the nursing process, and evaluates it for effectiveness.

 View all tags